-Many owners rely on their boatyards to prepare their craft, including engines and generators, for lay-up during the offseason or for long periods of inactivity.
+Many owners rely on their boatyards to prepare their craft, including engines and generators, for lay-up during the off-season or for long periods of inactivity.
 Others prefer to accomplish lay-up preparation themselves.

-The procedures which follow will allow you to perform your own lay-up and recommissioning, or will serve as a checklist if others do the procedures.
+The procedures which follow will allow you to perform your own lay-up and recommissioning, or you may use them as a check list if others do the procedures.

-These procedures should provide protection for your engine/generator during a lay-up and also help familiarize you with its maintenance needs.
+These procedures should afford your engine protection during a lay-up and also help familiarize you with the maintenance needs of your engine.

-If you have any questions regarding lay-up procedures, call your local servicing dealer.
-He will be more than willing to provide assistance.
+If you have any questions regarding lay-up procedures, call your local servicing dealer; he will be more than willing to provide assistance.